 The Western Institute provides varied educational opportunities in a variety of settings.
-The institute serves college students attending satellite sites or taking online courses, business and industry seeking to improve employees’ skills and knowledge, adults seeking workplace skills or specific job training, adults seeking to complete a college degree they began earlier in life, high school students seeking college credit, children desiring to expand their skills in art and music, adults seeking personal enrichment, traditional college students taking elective courses, incarcerated individuals pursuing educational goals, and adults needing improvement in literacy skills and English language skills.
-The Western Institute is also the home for Conferences, the Walter Cronkite Memorial, Scheduling, Study Abroad & Exchange Programs, the Law Enforcement Academy, the Intensive English Program and the Testing Center.
+The institute serves adults – including active duty military and veterans - seeking to complete a college degree they began earlier in life, college students attending satellite sites or taking online courses, high school students seeking college credit, business and industry seeking to improve employees’ skills and knowledge, adults seeking workplace skills or specific job training, children desiring to expand their skills in art and music, and adults seeking personal enrichment.
+The Western Institute is also the home for Conferences, the Walter Cronkite Memorial, Scheduling, Study Abroad & Exchange Programs, the Law Enforcement Academy, and the Testing Center.
 The mission of the Institute is to serve the community through a wide range of educational programs and educational delivery options.

 The Western Institute offers a number of elective courses for college students.
 A maximum of six (6) credits in continuing education courses, numbered 100 or higher, and bearing the CED prefix, may be applied toward the total requirements required for a Missouri Western degree, but may not be applied toward the academic major.